Preparing to Buy a Home for the First Time

 • After the title company has money from the buyer and lender, they will release the deeds, changing the home's ownership into the buyer's name.

-• Once the sale is recorded, the real estate agent can hand over the keys to the new home.
+Once the closing is completed, the real estate agent can give the buyer keys to the home.
+In some instances, the buyer will get the keys after the deed is recorded.

 After Closing